 Narcissistic relationships are formed when one or both partners struggle with a narcissistic personality.
-Narcissistic Personality Disorder is defined by The Mayo Clinic as “a mental disorder in which people have an inflated sense of their own importance and a deep need for admiration.
+Narcissistic Personality Disorder (NPD) is defined by The Mayo Clinic as “a mental disorder in which people have an inflated sense of their own importance and a deep need for admiration.
 Those with narcissistic personality disorder believe that they’re superior to others and have little regard for other people’s feelings.
 But behind this mask of ultra-confidence lies a fragile self-esteem, vulnerable to the slightest criticism.”

+Professor Brad Bushman of the Ohio State University put it bluntly, when he said: “Narcissists are very bad relationship partners.”
+Studies show that narcissistic partners are more likely to engage in manipulative and game playing behaviors and are less likely to be committed to their long-term romantic partners.
 A relationship with a narcissist can be hard to cope with.
 To shed light on the common outcomes, struggles, and effects of a narcissistic relationship, we’ve interviewed psychologist and author Dr. Lisa Firestone.

 How Can You Tell if You Are in a Narcissistic Relationship?

 When thinking about narcissism, I’m often reminded of the joke when someone goes on and on about themselves, then interrupts with, “But enough about me, how do you feel about me?”
 If your partner is all about themselves, always needing attention and affirmation, he or she may be a narcissist.
 If someone is easily slighted or dramatically reactive to any criticism, they may also be a narcissist.
 If they feel they are always right, that they know more, or that they have to be the best, etc., these may also be signs of their narcissism.
 Narcissistic individuals may only appear to care about you when you are fulfilling their needs or serving a purpose for them.
+A narcissistic relationship often leads to emotional distress.

 Narcissistic people often have narcissistic parents, who offered them a build up but no real substance.
 Their parents want them to be great, so they can be the parent of a great person, the best artist, smartest student, etc. Often narcissistic people were also neglected, as their narcissistic parents were so focused on themselves that they could not attune to their child or meet their child’s emotional needs.
 The child was only useful to these parents when they were serving a purpose for them.
 Often, the parents of a narcissistic person alternated between emotional hunger toward the child and disinterest.